Initial states of Thailand: Prehistoric populations

-Austroasiatic Mon and Khmer groups, who originate in North-Eastern India, predominantly populated the riverine lowlands of Indochina since around 5,000 years BP.
-Austronesian immigrants arrived at the coast of central modern Vietnam around 2,500 BP.
+Austroasiatic Mon and Khmer groups, believed to have originated in northeastern India, predominately populated the riverine lowlands of Indochina from around 5,000 BP.
+Austronesian migrants later arrived along the coast of what is now central Vietnam around 2,500 BP.

-The controversial Two layer hypothesis suggests the immigration of settlers arriving from the Yangtze River valley around 3,000 BP, who introduced wet-rice and millet farming techniques in Mainland Southeast Asia.
+The controversial Two layer hypothesis proposes a later migration of agricultural populations from the Yangtze River valley around 3,000 BP.
+These groups are thought to have introduced wet-rice and millet farming to mainland Southeast Asia.